RyderPaing21/batch_install/Windows.md

 ## 🟢 MinGW Installation
 Click on this link and follow the installation instructions.
 [MinGW install](https://sourceforge.net/projects/mingw/) <br>

-Right click and press mark for installation for all of the packages.  <br>
+Right click and press mark for installation for all of the packages IN THE BASIC SETUP TAB.  <br>
 ![image](https://github.com/Nairbuul/Lab_00-Write-Up/assets/42011526/0bd0c2d4-26c4-4f53-a583-d44567adbeb0)  <br><br>

 Now click installation and press apply changes. <br>